← hyprwhspr

 No company.
 No incentives.

 hyprwhspr is built and maintained by a single developer.
-There is no company behind it.
-No investors.
-No growth targets.
-No business model that depends on your data.
+There's no company behind it, no investors, and no business model that depends on your data.

 03